axch/adaptive-plot/README.md

     visible discontinuity it would never be done.

-TODO document plot-dim-refine! as a way to refine a plot to a resolution other than the one the plot it targeting?
+TODO document plot-dim-refine! as a way to refine a plot to a resolution other than the one the plot is targeting?